wwwwwwzx/3DSRNGTool/README.md

 ##### Tip:
  \* For consistent delay, use D-pad (arrow keys) to move along grid.
- \*\* For PokeCalcNTR User, hold circle pad in one direction and unpause.

 #### Generation 7
 ##### Sun and Moon